delab-team/de-ui/src/components/header-panel/Readme.md

 - `title` (string): The main title text to be displayed in the header panel.
 - `className` (string, optional): Additional CSS class names to be applied to the header panel for custom styling.
-- `containerWidth` (number): The maximum width (in pixels) of the header panel container.
+- `containerWidth` (number | string): The maximum width (in pixels) of the header panel container.
 It controls the width of the entire header panel component.
 - `variant` ('white' | 'black'): The visual style variant for the header panel.
 It can be 'white' for a light background or 'black' for a dark background.
 - `actionLeft` (React Node, optional): A React Node representing an action or content to be displayed on the left side of the header panel.
 - `actionRight` (React Node, optional): A React Node representing an action or content to be displayed on the right side of the header panel.